snykk/go-rest-boilerplate/README.md

 -   `http` folder

     -   `datatransfers` folder: This folder contains the implementation of data transfer objects, such as request and response objects.
-    -   `handlers` folder: This folder contains the implementation of HTTP handlers, which handle incoming HTTP requests.
+    -   `handlers` folder: This folder contains the implementation of HTTP handlers, which handle incoming HTTP requests and send responses back to the client.
-    -   `middlewares` folder: This folder contains the implementation of middlewares, which are executed before and after the request is handled by the handler.
+    -   `middlewares` folder: This folder contains the implementation of middlewares, which are executed before the request is handled by the handler.
     -   `routes` folder: This folder contains the implementation of routes, which map URLs to handlers.

 -   `mocks` folder